 Supporting the health and welfare of vulnerable populations during the pandemic requires balancing measures that need to be taken to prevent transmission of COVID-19 against the risks of withdrawing your essential services such as housing/shelter, food security, mental health supports, personal care, overdose prevention, harm reduction.

 What we have heard from the Office of Provincial Health is that as long as the following conditions are adhered to, they are not recommending that community services be closed.
-Please review this letter from the Provincial Health Officer to BC’s Social Services Sector (dated March 18) with advice and recommendations.
+Interim guidance for social service providers regarding the prevention and control of COVID-19 can be found here (dated April 4).
+Please also review this letter from the Provincial Health Officer to BC’s Social Services Sector (dated March 18) with advice and recommendations.

 >> Groups of people must remain smaller than 50 persons

 >> Groups of people must be able to maintain the recommended social distancing

 >> Enhanced disinfecting of surfaces, particularly “high touch” surfaces

 >> Frequent hand washing takes place and people avoid touching their face